UseToolSuite UseToolSuite

 Try it free →

-I’ll be honest — I’ve spent more time debugging config files than I’d like to admit.
-Not because the logic was wrong, but because I picked the wrong format for the job, or made a silly YAML indentation mistake that silently broke everything.
+I’ll be brutally honest — I have spent more hours debugging configuration files than I care to admit.
+Not because the business logic was fundamentally flawed, but because I chose the wrong data format for the specific task, or made a microscopic YAML indentation mistake that silently broke the entire CI/CD pipeline.

 AspectJSONYAML

-# This looks fine but will fail if indented with tabs
+# This looks visually perfect, but will fail if indented with tabs

 services: